ellysh/video-game-bots/InGameBots/protection.md

 ```
 Here we have added a check to debugger presence at the beginning of the `main` function.
 The application is terminated by the [`exit`](http://www.cplusplus.com/reference/cstdlib/exit/) function in case a debugger is detected.

 This way of usage `IsDebuggerPresent` function is not effective in most cases.
 Yes, it detects the debugger at application startup.
-This means that now you cannot launch OllyDbg debugger and open "TestApplication" binary to start its execution.
-But you still have a possibility to attach the debugger to the already running "TestApplication" process.
+This means that now you cannot launch OllyDbg debugger and open TestApplication binary to start its execution.
+But you still have a possibility to attach the debugger to the already running TestApplication process.
 The debugger is not been detected in this case because the `IsDebuggerPresent` check has already happened.

 This is a second way to protect `TestApplication.cpp` with the `IsDebuggerPresent` function:
 ```C++